scraggo/scraggo.github.io/_posts/2017-12-26-now-attending-fullstack.md

 ## Why do I want to change careers?

-There are many cliches about being a musician.
-Being a professional musician has not been a lucrative career path for me.
-I've lost interest in repeatedly playing the same covers, teaching the same fundamentals, and writing music on others' terms.
+Originally, the idea of music being a mere "hobby" was appalling to me.
+Being a professional musician has not been a lucrative career path for me and I've accumulated some debt.
+To make ends meet, I've taken on a number of freelance positions and worked very hard over the years.
+My lifestyle has almost completely worn me out and I've lost interest in repeatedly playing covers at bar gigs, teaching the musical fundamentals, and writing music on others' terms.

+### My musical background

 I am a professional musician holding degrees in Recording Engineering, Composition, and Jazz Guitar from the Peabody Conservatory.
 Composing music that blends a number of styles is my musical passion.
 I’ve played guitar, bass, drums, and sang in thousands of performances with rock, pop, jazz, and classical ensembles.
-I’ve been involved in releasing over 5 albums and 15 singles.
-I’ve taught numerous students music in a one-on-one format.
 My most recent position was at a private middle/high school in Chicago where I taught web programming, music composition, and recording arts.

-My proudest achievements include releasing a solo album called "Creative Being" and starting a teaching program where students learn music and make an album in the process.
+My proudest achievements to date include releasing a solo album called "Creative Being" and starting a teaching program where students learn music and make an album in the process.

-, I've been freelancing as a professional musician.
-I'm a singer-songwriter and recording/mix engineer.
-My musical passion is composition.
-I've played in numerous groups and released albums.
-I started  More and more my lifestyle was wearing me out.
-I never thought I'd want to make music a "side" thing but my passion had been nearly completely sucked away.
-I was ready to consider changing careers.
-I had made websites for bands and my teaching program using WordPress, HTML, CSS and (continue)
+BLOG
+There are sections in the Immersive Program where you are required to create posts about the work and projects you completed.
+To get your blog started here is the first post topic:
+Why are you attending Fullstack Academy?
+Is this a career change?
+If so, why?
+What is your work history?
+What motivated you to learn to code?
+Address any other questions you feel are relevant to this topic.
+# Now Attending: Fullstack Academy
+# Why I Chose to attend Fullstack Academy coding bootcamp
+# How I changed my mind about music and coding bootcamps
+# from musician to programmer, my story